 Whew!
-I hope you've enjoyed learning about outsourcing your ebook.
-When you outsource your ebook, you will be investing a little money, but saving a bundle in time, and you can get all your investment back and more.
+I hope you've enjoyed learning about how to get your own book written even if you don't write yourself.
+When you outsource your book, you will be investing a little money, but saving a bundle in time, and you can get all your investment back and more.
 And just think - your hardest task was coming up with what your book would be about!
-The rest can be outsourced or done in rapid fashion by following the advice and tips in this ebook.
+The rest can be outsourced or done in rapid fashion by following the advice and tips in this book.

-I'm glad you are interested in getting on the ebook bandwagon!
-I've enjoyed my experience with creating and selling ebooks on the Internet, although I have to admit I stumbled and made some glorious mistakes early on in my learning curve.
+I'm glad you are interested in getting on the book bandwagon!
+I've enjoyed my experience with creating and selling books on the Internet, although I have to admit I stumbled and made some glorious mistakes early on in my learning curve.
 Your journey will be smoother than mine.
 However, if you encounter a few bumps on the road, dust off and get back in the game.
-The market is out there.
-If you're resourceful and keep at it, you can have a lot of fun, meet interesting people, make money, and be proud of your work!